ql-io/ql-unit/README.md

 	aResponse = select * from myTable;
 	return "{aResponse}";

-The test case name is the filename (without .ql) i.e test case name for this example will be "select-test" and the related mock files and custom asserts will
+The test case name is the filename (without .ql) i.e test case name for this example will be "select-test" and the related mock files and custom asserts will need to begin with this name plus their own convention.

-Though the example above uses a hardcoded endpoint, it is a good idea to get it from config (ref to ql.io doc).
+A point to note, though the example above uses a hardcoded endpoint, it is a good idea to get it from config (ref to ql.io doc).
 This way mocked endpoints can be abstracted out.

 **Mock Response**